TileImageTeamiOS/THStorytellingView/README.md

 - Please read our [Code of Conduct](https://github.com/TileImageTeamiOS/THStorytellingView/blob/master/Code_of_Conduct.md)
 - Download the project and check out the current code base.
 Suggest any improvements by opening a new issue.
 - Please install [SwiftLint](https://github.com/realm/SwiftLint) to keep our conventions.

+## License

+`THStorytellingView` is released under the MIT license.
+[See LICENSE](https://github.com/TileImageTeamiOS/THStorytellingView/blob/master/LICENSE) for details.